 This move of forming LMEprecious is intended to bring transparency to the trading of gold, silver and other precious metals.
 LMEprecious will be operative in the first half of the year 2017.
 It will introduce centrally-cleared gold and silver contracts, and will later add platinum and palladium.
 The World Gold Council has been exploring the possibility of the introduction of exchange-trading since early 2015 at the same time LME was also keen in reentering into trading of precious metals since the closure of London Gold Futures Market, in the year 1985.

 Aram Shishmanian, the Chief Executive of the World Gold Council, said: “This is another important step in the modernization of the gold market.
 We are proud to have been the catalyst for this process, defining the new trading capabilities and driving market engagement.
 We are confident that the new offering will be successfully implemented and supported by the market.”

 This is also considered as LME’s step to capture part of the $5 trillion over-the-counter gold and silver market in London.
 It will include contracts for the spot, daily and monthly futures, options and calendar spread contracts – according to the official statement released.

-Garry Jones, the Chief Executive of the LME, said “LMEprecious opens up trading opportunities for existing LME members and their clients, as well as for new participants wishing to take advantage of optimized precious metals trading in a complete transparent way.”
+Garry Jones, the Chief Executive of the LME, said: “LMEprecious opens up trading opportunities for existing LME members and their clients, as well as for new participants wishing to take advantage of optimized precious metals trading in a completely transparent way.”